 Well… I'm starting to really, really get pseudepigrapha now.
 Because, man, when you're a nobody, nothing you say or do matters!
 Nothing counts, because you don't count.
 All the thought and energy that goes into each individual project of yours, at the end of the day, still has to be multiplied by the zeroness of your actual being.
 What's ten times zero?
 Zero.
 A hundred times zero?
 Zero.
 A thousand times zero?… and so forth.

-Based on initial reactions from the labels and press, it looks like my prediction is coming true: the Rosalind Franklin comic book album isn't impressing any of the powers that be.
-I can argue all I want about the promise it holds for combining unrelated media to create new storytelling possibilities, or that as a female scientist she was robbed of her place in history, and this album hopes to correct that injustice, or even simply that the songs are really, really good.
+Based on initial reactions from the labels and press, it looks like my prediction is coming true: The Rosalind Franklin comic book album isn't impressing any of the powers that be.
+I can argue all I want about the promise it holds for combining unrelated mediums to create new storytelling possibilities; or that, as a female scientist she was robbed of her place in history, and this album hopes to correct that injustice; or even simply that the songs are really, really good.
 But none of these arguments matter, because I don't matter.

 And suddenly, the idea of giving authorship of my work to a somebody like Beck starts to sound really, really nice.
 I just have to cross out "Bobtail Yearlings" and scribble in "Beck" on this comic book album.
 That's all it would take to have my work appreciated by millions!
 Seriously, how awesome would that be?

-Footnote: Actually, truth be told, I would happily take relationship advice from a talking banana.
+Footnote: Actually, truth be told, I'd happily take relationship advice from a talking banana.
 Lord knows, I need all the help I can get.

 Thursday, July 26, 2012